richorama/ra-db/readme.md

 * Think about isolation during search and compaction
 * Perf perf perf
 * Implement a cache on the levels (perhaps after the bloom filter?)
+* Look at an alternative binary serializer
+* Run distributed with raft
 * ~~Support batching~~

 ## License